Should You Build Your Home Up, Down, or Out?

 With a single-story, ranch-style home, you have more options for different ceiling heights and skylights.
 And there won’t be any noise from stairs and second story traffic.

 As far as maintenance and upkeep in the future, it will be easier to access and clean gutters, the roof, and outside walls.
-It’s also safer for families with young children and are more practical for those with mobility issues.
+It’s also safer for families with young children and is more practical for those with mobility issues.

 Building outwards increases the footprint of the home and will require more excavation to dig up the yard.
 Maneuvering around power lines and sewer lines could add to your costs as well.